 Fat.
 Was she really fat?
 Who am I to judge?
 My daughter, Jenny, a 14 year old moralist ready to right the wrongs of the world, would likely indict me if I perpetuated the slander, so I needed to deflect: “No, she wasn’t fat.
 Per se.
 She was what they call ‘big-boned.’”

 “I hate that.”
 From across the kitchen I could see Jenny’s eyes narrow.

 Uh-oh.
 Time to blame-shift.
-“Your mother was the one who dubbed her Fat Francie.
-She was the only one of my old girlfriends who Mom knew, so naturally she labeled her in a negative way.
+“Your mother was the one who dubbed her Fat Francine.
+She was one of my old girlfriends who Mom actually got to meet, so naturally she labeled her in a negative way.
 Jealousy is such a cruel trait.”
 I hoped the high road would leave me unscathed.